Muzzle blast: Recoil

-Typically the majority of the blast impulse are vectored to a forward direction, creating a jet propulsion effect that exerts force back upon the barrel, resulting in an additional rearward momentum on top of the reactional momentum generated by the projectile before it exits the gun.
+Typically the majority of the blast impulse is vectored to a forward direction, creating a jet propulsion effect that exerts force back upon the barrel, resulting in an additional rearward momentum on top of the reactional momentum generated by the projectile before it exits the gun.
 The overall recoil applied to the firearm is thus equal and opposite to the total forward momentum of not only the projectile, but also the ejected gas.
 Likewise, the recoil energy given to the firearm is affected by the ejected gas.
 By conservation of mass, the mass of the gas ejectae will be equal to the original mass of the propellant (assuming complete burning).
 As a rough approximation, the ejected gas can be considered to have an effective exit velocity of $\alpha V_0$ where $V_0$ is the muzzle velocity of the projectile and $\alpha$ is approximately constant.
 The total momentum $p_e$ of the propellant and projectile will then be:

 where: $m_g\,$ is the mass of the propellant charge, equal to the mass of the ejected gas.

 This expression should be substituted into the expression for projectile momentum in order to obtain a more accurate description of the recoil process.
 The effective velocity may be used in the energy equation as well, but since the value of α used is generally specified for the momentum equation, the energy values obtained may be less accurate.
 The value of the constant α is generally taken to lie between 1.25 and 1.75.
 It is mostly dependent upon the type of propellant used, but may depend slightly on other things such as the ratio of the length of the barrel to its radius.

 Muzzle devices can reduce the recoil impulse by altering the pattern of gas expansion.
 For instance, muzzle brakes primarily works by diverting some of the gas ejecta towards the sides, increasing the lateral blast intensity (hence louder and more concussive to the sides) but reducing the thrust from the forward-projection (thus less recoil), with some designs claiming up to 40-60% reduction in perceived recoil.
 Similarly, recoil compensators divert the gas ejecta mostly upwards to counteract the muzzle rise.
 However, suppressors work on a different principle, not by vectoring the gas expansion laterally but instead by modulating the forward speed of the gas expansion.
 By using internal baffles, the gas is made to travel through a convoluted path before eventually released outside at the front of the suppressor, thus dissipating its energy over a larger area and a longer time.
 This reduces both the intensity of the blast (thus lower loudness) and the recoil generated (as for the same impulse, force is inversely proportional to time).